Paddy Power logo in a rectangular box.

 What is Arbitrage?

 In betting terms, ‘Arbitrage’ is a process in which you bet to cover every possible outcome of an event but doing so in a way that locks in profit regardless of the eventual outcome.
-Betting across multiple betting providers is crucial to this concept.
+This form of betting usually requires large sums of money and betting across multiple bookmakers to take advantage of different prices.

 What is In-Play Betting?